OpenStackKen/genestack/docs/overview/documentation/mkdocs.md

-# Working on docs locally
+# Working on the Documentation Locally

 To work on documentation locally and preview it while developing, we can use `mkdocs serve`

+## Serving mkdocs

 Start by installing the requirements for documentation.